Aloo Pakora: Crispy And Spicy Potato Pakora

 What are Potato Pakoras Made of?

-They are made of potatoes, gram flour/ chickpea flour, and spices.
+They are made with potatoes, gram flour (chickpea flour), and spices.

 Technically, you can use any potato.
 However, I find red-skinned Desiree, Maris Piper, or King Edward are good choices.
-Not only do they have texture and taste that create tasty pakora, but they are also easy to get at a reasonable price.
+Not only do they have the texture and taste that make for tasty pakora, but they are also easy to find at a reasonable price.

-When it comes to flour, unfortunately, you have to use gram flour, which is also called besan flour or chickpea flour.
+Unfortunately, when it comes to flour, you have to use gram flour, also called besan or chickpea flour.
 This is the main flour for the recipe.
 You can not substitute it with any other type of flour because your potato fritters won’t be the same as pakoras.
 It is this flour that makes pakoras, in my opinion.

 And you also need a little bit of plain flour/ all-purpose flour or rice flour for the batter.

-You can add extra spiciness by adding chopped fresh chilies if you like.
+You can add extra spice by chopping fresh chilies if you like.

 How To Make Potato Pakora

-When it comes to cooking potatoes, I don’t peel them anymore now.
+When it comes to cooking potatoes, I don’t peel them anymore.
 So, I wash and rinse them.
 Then, I slice them at the same thickness as possible.
-I find that 2-3 mm/0.12-inch thick potato slices can make nicely crispy pakoras with a bit of bite.
+I find that 2-3 mm (0.12-inch) thick potato slices make nicely crispy pakoras with a bit of bite.

 potato slices soaked in fresh water